 We therefore need to shift away from the usual 'supply-push' approach to a more (coordinated) 'demand-pull'.
-This will improve the economics for the power suppliers, and also unlock increased local economic activity, added value to products and services, job creation, and enhanced gender equality.
-The

-PREO Programme's Theory of Change thus seeks to accelerate this shift in approach and catalyse investment into PUE sectors to realise the developmental impacts that renewable energy electrification can deliver.
+This will improve the economics for the off-grid and PURE enterprises offering PURE products and services, and also unlock increased local economic activity, added value to products and services, job creation, and enhanced gender equality.
+The PREO Programme's Theory of Change thus seeks to accelerate this shift in approach and catalyse investment into PURE sectors to realise developmental impacts.